 That’s all that I saw at the Hideaway.
 After Enough to Escape, I moved on to the Townie.

-So I’ve known Sai for a while now, but when we met, he was operating under a different name, and was the frontman for The Abyss Collective.
+The Abyss Collective.
 Back then, he was singing with a guitar strapped to his chest, so I never really saw him do the full-on performance that he’s doing now.
 He also never dressed how he does in his current persona, so the whole thing was quite a surprise for me!
 But I guess it shouldn’t have been, given the difficulties I’ve found myself, trying to be both a singer and violinist back in Rainbow Death Ray and Wintergaunt.
 Watching him perform at the Townie on Saturday really drove home the point to me, about just how restrictive it can be to perform as a singer tied to an instrument.
 Now that he’s been freed from guitar duties, he really is so much more entertaining to watch!

 Of the three performances I saw on Saturday, Sai’s was also the closest to that situation of being a solo performer.
 Z(Cluster) is a duo, however its other half, known as INfest8, spent the entirety of the performance hidden behind an electronic setup that was so dominating I could barely even see his guitarwork.
 Combining that with his much more subdued style of dress, and all-business-no-play performance style, he seemed much more like technician than performer.
 So of course, it was Sai’s flamboyance which completely stole the show.
 And in my opinion, it’s lucky Sai does have that performance ability to balance things out.
 While I can understand the desire of some musicians, particularly in the electronic genres, to seem more “authentic” by producing the sounds live and to avoid accusations of “you just press play”, what I found puzzling in this duo is that INfest8 insisted on fiddling with all that gear given he did have a guitar.
 When it comes to this issue of a duo mixing electronic noises with heavy guitars, I tend to prefer the Viral Millennium approach: let the backing track play, and bring that guitar out into the open.
 The interesting thing about that band is that the guitarist didn’t even need to rock out much either – his costume and imposing posture was enough to create the interest INfest8 lacked, while still allowing the singer full range to jump around the stage.
 By not hiding behind a wall of electronics and instead embracing the guitar, I do feel they had better results, and it is something I do feel Z(Cluster) ought to emulate in their own style.